Events Recording to Files

 Check out the metavision_viewer sample to see those functions in action.

-To record a RAW file using the SDK Core Python API, you need to use the Python binding of the HAL EventsStream facility (get_i_events_stream()) to have access to the functions log_raw_data() and stop_log_raw_data() .
-Here are the main statements allowing to handle a recording:
+To record a RAW file using the SDK Core Python API, you can leverage the Python binding of the HAL EventsStream facility (get_i_events_stream()).
+This provides access to the log_raw_data() and stop_log_raw_data() functions for recording data from your device.

 device = initiate_device("")